 Low and No-Cost Dental Health Services

-The Access to Baby & Child Dentistry (ABCD) program offers preventive dental care for Medicaid–eligible children from birth through age five.
-The program emphasizes early enrollment and first visit to a dentist by age one.
+The Access to Baby & Child Dentistry (ABCD) program offers preventive dental care for Medicaid–eligible children from birth through age 5.
+The program emphasizes early enrollment and their first visit to a dentist by age 1.

 Preventing tooth decay

 Talk to your dentist about using sealants on your child’s teeth

 Dental sealants are thin plastic-like materials painted on chewing surfaces of molars and premolars to "seal out" germs and food that cause decay and destroy teeth.
 Sealants are effective, safe, easy to apply, long-lasting and cost effective.

 Deep grooves in a molar trap food.
 Most cavities occur in these narrow pits and grooves of newly erupted teeth.
 A sealant protects the tooth from decay.
 The Mighty Mouth website has more information about sealants.

 Follow the Centers for Disease Control’s fluoride recommendations